 - If you are starting to homeschool part or midway through high school, where can you find out how to finish high school online?

 - What do you, as a homeschool parent, think that a high school education should cover?

 Places To Find High School Level Courses

 - Online Courses/Distance Learning: These can vary from real-time classes with live professors to simple online lessons where you send in your work via email to be graded and returned.
 This type of program allows you to pick and choose which courses you would like to take, and many are offered for a low fee or even for free.
+Time4Learning’s High School Curriculum is in this category.
 Enrolling as a full-time student, with the option of an online diploma, can be more costly.
-Time4Learning’s High School Curriculum is in this category.
-You can check out additional online curriculum options or online courses by subject at LetsHomeschoolHighschool.com

-- Dual Enrollment: Once students reach the junior year in high school, they can also qualify for something called dual-enrollment to take classes often at low cost from local community colleges.
-Homeschooled students can take advantage of coursework offered at their local community college and applying it toward their high school transcript.
-The classes taken will then also count toward either an associate’s degree or even towards a four year degree, if they choose to continue.
+- Dual Enrollment: Once students reach the junior year in high school, they can also qualify for something called dual-enrollment to take classes often at low cost (or even for free, depending on your state) from local community colleges.
+Homeschooled students can take advantage of coursework offered at their local community college and apply it toward their high school transcript.
+The classes taken will also count toward either an associate’s degree or even towards a four year degree, if they choose to continue.
 Find the dual enrollment information applicable to your own state.